 This is also a drawback to consider.
 As an investor, you will find yourself in a position of not being able to make decisions.
 Yes, you have the opportunity to choose the property, the platform you are using, but once you join the crew, there’s not much room for creativity.
 The platform or the person who manages the property will make decisions and, for example, let tenants in or sell it.

 Your role will be passive and you won’t be able to participate in the process of property management.

 Unsafe And Unsecured Investment

-No one knows for sure if the project will ever be finished successfully.
+Unlike traditional real estate investment, no one knows for sure if the project will ever be finished successfully.
 Plus, you are on your own when deciding which platform to choose and which property to invest in.
 You might end up losing your money.
 Besides, most projects are not secured.